Betting controversies in cricket

 Cricket has had a number of controversies relating to players being involved with the betting aspects of the game.
 In particular, numerous players have been approached by bookmakers and bribed to throw matches, aspects of matches (e.g. the toss) or provide other information.

 1999–2000 India-South Africa match fixing scandal

 In 2000, the Delhi police intercepted a conversation between a blacklisted bookie and the South African cricket captain Hansie Cronje in which they learnt that Cronje accepted money to throw matches.
 The South African government refused to allow any of its players to face the Indian investigation unit.
 A court of inquiry was set up and Cronje admitted to throwing matches.
 He was immediately banned from all cricket.
-He also named Saleem Malik (Pakistan), Mohammed Azharuddin and Ajay Jadeja (both India).
+He also named Saleem Malik (Pakistan), Mohammad Azharuddin and Ajay Jadeja (both India).